helium/HIP/0093-addition-of-wifi-aps-to-mobile-subdao.md

 - Helium Mobile app will need to be updated to support the onboarding of Wi-Fi access points;
 - Helium Mobile Coverage Planner will need to be updated to support visualization of Wi-Fi access point coverage and planning of Wi-Fi deployments; and
 - Helium Mobile Hotspot Dashboard will need to be updated to support diagnostics, basic troubleshooting actions for Wi-Fi access points, and registration with Wi-Fi Professional Installer for outdoor access points.

+The Helium Foundation will analyze the deployment impact, allocate the resource for implementation and coordinate with responsible parties to ensure that new Hotspot Vendors can be successfully enabled to manufacture and deploy devices into the Mobile Network, included but not limited to Hotspots onboarding functionalities.

 ## Success Metrics